Disability insurance,

 This is the most important distinction in disability coverage.

-You collect only if unable to perform ANY gainful occupation.
+You collect only if unable to perform ANY gainful job.
 An orthopedic surgeon with a hand injury could theoretically teach or consult.
 The insurer may argue they can, and deny the claim.
 This is what most employer group policies provide.

 Employer group coverage

 Understand what you actually have.
-Typical employer group policy: 60 to 70% of salary as a benefit, any-occupation definition (often after 24 months), not portable when you leave, taxable benefits when the employer pays premiums.
+Typical employer group policy: 60 to 70% of salary as a benefit, any-job definition (often after 24 months), not portable when you leave, taxable benefits when the employer pays premiums.

 If your employer pays the premiums, benefits are taxable income when you collect.
-If you pay the premiums with after-tax dollars, benefits are tax-free ×DON'T TRUST, VERIFYClaim: Disability benefits are tax-free if premiums paid with after-tax dollars; taxable if premiums paid by employer with pre-tax dollars.Verify at: IRS Publication 907 ↗Some employers allow employee to elect paying with after-tax dollars to secure tax-free benefit..
+If you pay the premiums with after-tax dollars, benefits are tax-free verify×DON'T TRUST, VERIFYClaim: Disability benefits are tax-free if premiums paid with after-tax dollars; taxable if premiums paid by employer with pre-tax dollars.Verify at: IRS Publication 907 ↗Some employers allow employee to elect paying with after-tax dollars to secure tax-free benefit..
 If your employer allows you to elect paying premiums post-tax, seriously consider it for this reason.

 Individual policy